The 7 Best Nail Lamps on Amazon

 - 30-second cure for Gelish polish

-- Salon-grade build quality
+- Sturdy high-power build quality

 - Consistent, even light distribution